stagbl/stagbl/DMStag/Proposal.md

 2. An embedding/immersion of this topology (coordinates)
 3. A default "Section" - what the primary fields living on the DM are.

-Point 1. includes both "local" and "global" topology and the maps between them.
-Thus, in the case of `DMDA`, we consider the stencil description to be part of the topology, as it is used to define the local spaces.
+"Topology" includes both "local" and "global" topology and the maps between them.
+In the case of `DMDA`, we consider the stencil description to be part of the topology, as it is used to define the local spaces.

-The fields in 3. are assumed to be strongly interacting, implying that it's natural to store them interleaved.
+The fields in the default section are assumed to be strongly interacting, implying that it's natural to store them interleaved.
-`DM` object themselves are lightweight - heavy data are pointed to by references.
-Thus, if non-interleaved fields are desired, it is natural to use a `DMComposite` object comprised of several `DM`s which may refer to the same topology and coordinates, with different sections/fields.
+`DM` objects are lightweight - heavy data are pointed to by references.
+Thus, if non-interleaved fields are desired, one may use a `DMComposite` object comprised of several `DM`s which may refer to the same topology and coordinates, with different sections/fields.

-In the case of `DMPlex`, 1. (topology) is the only thing defined by the `DMPlex`-specific information in `DM_Plex` (pointed to by the `data` field in `_p_DM`).
-This data in turn contains a refernce count and pointers to heavy topology data.
+In the case of `DMPlex`, Topology is the only thing defined by the `DMPlex`-specific information in `DM_Plex` (pointed to by the `data` field in `_p_DM`).
+This data in turn contains a reference count and pointers to heavy topology data.
 This means that two `DMPlex` objects with the same topology can share a pointer to the same `DM_Plex` object.
 This is not the case for `DMDA`: while all of the topology (the grid sizes) are indeed captured by `DM_DA`, additional information is also included, in particular the DOF specifications.
-The DOF specification would more naturally be included with the section information (3.).
+The DOF specification would more naturally be included with the default section information.

 ## Design Considerations